Michael R. Bruchas, Ph.D.

 https://chemistry.ucdavis.edu/people/david-olson

 David E. Olson, Ph.D., is an Associate Professor at the University of California, Davis who is affiliated with the Department of Chemistry, the Department of Biochemistry & Molecular Medicine, and the Center for Neuroscience.
 He received his PhD in chemistry from Stanford University and completed postdoctoral training in neuroscience at the Stanley Center for Psychiatric Research at the Broad Institute of MIT and Harvard.
 His lab focuses on understanding how small molecules impact neural plasticity to control behavior.
 He coined the term "psychoplastogen" to describe a unique class of neural plasticity-promoting compounds with extraordinary potential to serve as fast-acting and sustained antidepressants, anxiolytics, and antiaddictive therapeutics.
 His work on psychoplastogens has included studies of psychedelics such as LSD, psilocybin, and ibogaine, as well as their non-hallucinogenic structural analogs.
 His ultimate goal is to develop safe and effective next-generation neurotherapeutics for treating neuropsychiatric and neurodegenerative diseases.
 Dr. Olson has received numerous awards for his research including the Jordi Folch-Pi Award from the American Society for Neurochemistry, the Sigma Xi Young Investigator Award, the Life Young Investigator Award, the Hellman Fellowship, and the Camille Dreyfus Teacher-Scholar Award, among others.
-He currently serves as an associate editor of ACS Chemical Neuroscience, is on the editorial advisory board of ACS Pharmacology & Translational Science, and is deeply committed to translating basic science into clinical practice.
+He currently serves as an associate editor of ACS Chemical Neuroscience, is on the editorial advisory board of ACS Pharmacology & Translational Science and is deeply committed to translating basic science into clinical practice.
 He is a co-founder of Delix Therapeutics— a company focused on using neural plasticity-promoting compounds to treat a variety of brain disorders—where he currently serves the Chief Innovation Officer and Head of the Scientific Advisory Board.